robj411/p2_drivers/code/costing/README.md

 \qquad(3.4)
 \end{equation}$$

-For a world population aged 65 and over of 0.9 billion, an uptake of 80% (accounting for wastage of 31%), and a cost per dose of $S_R = 6.29$ USD (the same as for SSV via reserved capacity), the procurement cost for BPSV is 6.68 billion USD.
+For a world population aged 65 and over of 0.86 billion, an uptake of 80% (accounting for wastage of 31%), and a cost per dose of $S_R = 6.29$ USD (the same as for SSV via reserved capacity), the procurement cost for BPSV is 6.68 billion USD.

-Although 1.0625 billion doses are manufactured, as manufacturing stops once one billion doses have been made.
+In our model, 1.0625 billion doses are manufactured, as manufacturing stops once one billion doses have been made.

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
-3238 3555 3996 4016 4493 4792
+2789 3226 3707 3775 4297 4963

 Target: 3,628 (3,062 3,568 4,165)